i-safari/InstagramBot/README.md

-# InstaFollower
+# InstagramBot
+Telegram Bot for Instagram.

+## What can you do with this bot?
+- subscribe to be notified about new unfollowers on Instagram
-Telegram Bot for finding people who does not follow you back.
+- get .csv file with all users on Instagram who does not follow you back
-You just need to send your Instagram's username.
+- download profile's avatar of any account on Instagram